Liangrui0431/QF634-project/README.md

-## This is a project to predict Brent oil spot price, and make a product out of it
+This is a school project.
+Our group decided to predict Brent oil spot price, and make a product out of it.